MorganMureithi/Financial-Inclusion-in-Rwanda/README.md

 On the other hand, rural Mobile Money subscribers have registered most failures in transacting via  Mobile Money,where,tleast nearly **twice** as much failures in transactions were experineced by rural subcrisbers than their urban counterparts.

+**Notable issues :**

+1.Network Challenges

+2. Absence of a clear complaint channel

 **What steps should be taken:**

 **Recommendations**